sdiehl/wiwinwlh/tutorial.md

 The Prelude exports several hundred symbols that are the default datatypes and functions for libraries that use the GHC-issued prelude.
-Although the Prelude is the default import many libraries these days do not use the standard prelude chosing instead to roll a customm one on a per-project basis or use a off-the shelf prelude from Hackage.
+Although the Prelude is the default import many libraries these days do not use the standard prelude instead choosing to roll a custom one on a per-project basis or to use a off-the shelf prelude from Hackage.

 The Prelude contains common datatype and classes such as [List], [Monad](#monads), [Maybe] and most simple associated functions for manipulating these structures.
-These are the msot foundational programming constructs in Haskell.
+These are the most foundational programming constructs in Haskell.

 Modern Haskell
 --------------